itu-algorithms/itu.algs4/README.md

 # Coding style

+## we have subdirectories for the code, one for each chapter

 ## things like 'node' are inside classes, no leading underscore

 ## java main becomes __main__ stuff; follow what is there; adjust the initial comment